animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Part of what makes thoughts expressive through words is the intuitive feeling of some words as capturing the meaning and evoking some sense of the meaning.
 The brain makes those associations, and the faster it does so in line with our own will and rhythm, the more harmonious the mental state feels.
 But its suggestions can also take a life of their own, and after the House on May St., I found I was listening to intuitions that pointed to less rationalizable actions, with the awareness of their physical, visceral appearance in my consciousness and psyche; and so, in tandem with the profoundness of my research and research realizations, about long-term memory, relational reasoning and MHDPA, stochasticity in physics, there was no rational doubt that some profound consciousness phenomenon was being unlocked in tune with the context of what I was studying, and that gave that phenomenon — those intuitions and physical observations — unusual, perhaps even unprecedented, credibility.
 And I increasingly obeyed the guidance of them, less with my own intent, and more with the adherence to their "grace," their "wind," their threat.

-That is how "God"/"Grace" talked to me during my "natural-self-rebirth"/psychosis.

 Additionally, I was using the I Ching, and the I Ching gave extraordinarily precise answers, answers that were too specific and relevant to be accident.
 In Rorschach tests, a person looks at ink blots and tells the psychoanalyst their associations.
 Dream interpretations are similar.
 But the answers I was getting from the I Ching weren’t just associatively relevant.
 They were specific, consistent, and profound.

 So besides a consciousness component, I interpreted physical phenomena to be happening in the universe’s physics, as I’d theorized earlier about the intelligence of quantum sampling.
 So not only did I have the visceral phenomena, and the intelligence research studies, but also direct answers from a randomness-dependent query book, and a rational mechanism for how such discriminatory actual interventions in the universe — while still respecting the predictable laws of physics currently known to science — could be possible.